MDK-Packs/vscode-cmsis-solution-docs/docs/create_app.md

     - If you are using a multi-core device and you did not specify a `"processorName"` in the `launch.json` file, select the appropriate processor for your project in the **Select a processor** drop-down list at the top of the window.
+    - If you want to run the application on an Arm FVP simulation model, you need to [configure it](./configuration.md#arm-fvps) in the **Manage Solution** dialog.

 ### Monitor printf messages